 The DHC Press Kit provides information on the show’s focus, biography of its host, Dr. Richard Jackson, and includes a selection of press clippings and viewer responses.
 Click here for the DHC Press Kit.

 Designing Healthy Communities is a project of the Media Policy Center, a not-for-profit 501(c)(3) dedicated to illuminating contemporary issues and offering innovative solutions.
-Please visit the MPC site to learn more.
+Please visit the Media Policy Center site to learn more.

 Richard Jackson, MD, MPH